meiraxx/cs-thesis/README.md

 Advisor: Prof. Pedro Adão

 ### Theme
-Botnet Detection
+Bot Detection

 ### DISCLAIMER
 - This repository is private for now and is for the software development of programs related to my thesis
-- NetMeter and ThreatHunter will be later released as open-source projects
+- NetMeter and NetHunter will be later released as open-source projects
-- Achieved botnet detection modules will be also publicly released
+- Achieved bot detection modules will be also publicly released

+### Tasks
+In the end of my thesis, I will have done four main tasks:
+- Develop NetMeter
+- Develop NetHunter
+- Use NetHunter to build a set of Bot Detection Modules
+- Write and finalize my dissertation